ishikaze/YouQR/README.md

-YouQR is a QR code generator I wrote
+YouQR is a QR code generator written in JavaScript